aws-samples/sagemaker-ssh-helper/FAQ.md

 SSH Helper's interactive nature allows you to iterate in seconds, by running multiple commands/experiment reusing one running training job.
 SSH Helper requires [setting up your AWS account with IAM and SSM configuration](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/IAM_SSM_Setup.md).
 You’re billed as long the training job is running.

-*Q: How can I do remote development on a SageMaker training job, using SSH Helper?*
+### How can I do remote development on a SageMaker training job, using SSH Helper?
-*A:* Start a SM Training job that will run a dummy training script which sleeps forever, then use remote development to carry out any activities on the training container.
+Start a SM Training job that will run a dummy training script which sleeps forever, then use remote development to carry out any activities on the training container.
 (Note, this idea and the script ‘train_placeholder.py’ is also introduced in the documentation in the section “Remote code execution with PyCharm / VSCode over SSH (https://github.com/aws-samples/sagemaker-ssh-helper#remote-code-execution-with-pycharm--vscode-over-ssh)”).

 ### Can I also use this solution to connect into my jobs from SageMaker Studio?